- Ph.D., Biology (Neuroscience), University of Oregon, 1996

 - Janata, P., Tomic, S. T., & Haberman, J. M. (2012).
 Sensorimotor coupling in music and the psychology of the groove.
 Journal of Experimental Psychology: General 141:54-75.

 - Fairhurst, M. T., Janata, P., & Keller, P. E. (2012).
 Being and Feeling in Sync with an Adaptive Virtual Partner: Brain Mechanisms Underlying Dynamic Cooperativity.
 Cerebral Cortex.

 - Navarro Cebrian, A., & Janata, P. (2010).
 Electrophysiological Correlates of Accurate Mental Image Formation in Auditory Perception and Imagery Tasks.
 Brain Research.
 1342:39–54. [doi: DOI: 10.1016/j.brainres.2010.04.026].

 - Barrett, F. S., Grimm, K. J., Robins, R. W., Wildschut, T., Sedikides, C., & Janata, P. (2010).
 Music-evoked nostalgia: Affect, memory, and personality.
 Emotion.
 10(3): 390–403.

 Professor Janata teaches in the areas of Perception, Cognition and Cognitive Neuroscience.
-He has taught Cognitive Neuroscience: The Biological Foundations of the Mind, Psychology of Music, and a MATLAB programming course.
+His regular offerings include, Psychology of Music, Cognitive Neuroscience: The Biological Foundations of the Mind, and a MATLAB programming course.

-Professor Janata was named a 2010 Guggenheim Fellow, 2010-11 Fulbright Fellow, and was also awarded the 2010 Music Has Power Award from the Institute of Music and Neurological Function.
+Professor Janata was named a 2010 Guggenheim Fellow, was twice a Fulbright Fellow (1990-91; 2010-11), and was also awarded the 2010 Music Has Power Award from the Institute of Music and Neurological Function.